 Adding MCT Oil to Your CBD Supplement Routine

 Could using MCT oil help you get the most out of your CBD routine?

 It all depends on how you like to take your CBD.
 Depending on your preferred method of delivery, MCT oil can help you achieve the effects of CBD more quickly AND get more CBD into your bloodstream.

-If taking a CBD tincture or vaping CBD is more your thing, you’re already receiving the quickest delivery methods there are.
-When you take a CBD tincture, CBD is absorbed through the mucous membranes in your mouth and then moves directly into the bloodstream.
-When you vape CBD, the cannabinoid is absorbed by the lungs before moving directly into the bloodstream, offering an almost instantaneous effect.
+If taking a CBD tincture is more your thing, you’re already receiving the quickest delivery methods there is.
+When you take a CBD tincture, CBD is absorbed directly by mouth.
 No MCT oil needed.

 If, on the other hand, you prefer to take your CBD oil in the form of a softgels or capsules, MCT oil could be of serious benefit to you, especially if you want to get the most you can out of the beneficial cannabinoid.
 The Joy Organics softgels contain MCT oil for this very reason.

 Final Thoughts on MCT Oils and CBD